-While your beer is warming, you can mix your dry ingredients.
-Stir together 2 cups all purpose flour, 2 cups bread flour, 1 tsp. highly active yeast, and 2 tsp. kosher salt.
-Now, pour in your warm beer and 1/4 cup of warm water (about 100 degrees F).
-Stir together until all flour is incorporated and you’ve made a lumpy, bumpy ball of dough as seen here:
+While your beer is warming, stir together flours, yeast, and salt.
+Pour in your warm beer and 1/4 cup of warm water.
+Stir together until all flour is incorporated and you’ve made a lumpy, bumpy ball of dough.

 Cover the bowl with a towel and let rise in a warm spot for two hours, or until about doubled in size.

 After rising, turn your dough out onto a baking sheet lined with a silicone baking mat or parchment paper.
 Sprinkle enough flour (about 1 tbsp.) over the top of the dough to lightly coat the surface.
 Shape the dough into a loaf shape.
 Cover with a towel again and let rise 30-60 minutes more (I usually go for longer).
 Before this resting period is over, place a pie dish filled with water on the bottom rack of your oven and preheat oven to 425 degrees F.

 After resting, cut a slash in the top of the loaf with a very sharp knife or razor blade.
 Bake your loaf in the preheated oven for 30-35 minutes until golden brown.
 Place on wire rack to cool completely before cutting.